|Oracle Enterprise Manager Administrator's Guide

 A popup window displaying the node name, operating system and version (Intelligent Agent version 8.1.7 is required to determine operating system information), and Intelligent Agent version,

 The Navigator interface provides easy manipulation of the services and objects in your managed network from the Enterprise Manager Console.
 From the Navigator, you can apply some or all functions available from the Console and any integrated applications to selected objects.

 To administer an object, select the object in the Navigator tree and choose the administration task from the Navigator menu, or use the menu options available when you click the right mouse button on the object.
 The menu options available vary according to the object selected.
-See "Navigator Menu" for more information.
+See "Navigator Menu" on page 2-5 for more information.
 When you create or edit an object, the property sheet for that object displays.
 For information on the property sheets, see the chapter on the DBA tool that administers the object.

 You can drag and drop some objects in the navigator to make copies of the object in different locations.
 For example, you can drag and drop a database user or role from one database to another to add that user or role to another user.
 However, if you drag and drop a group that resides within another group to a different group, it will move the group instead of copying it.

 Apache web server management allows you to discover and monitor the server's operational status via the Event system.
 Additional functionality (extra job tasks and event tests) are available when the e-Business Management Tools (part of the Diagnostics Pack) are installed.

 You discover a web server as you would any other managed service from the Enterprise Manager Console.
 See "Discovering Services" on page 2-7.
 The discovery process does not require the web server to be running.
 Once discovered, you set the server access authorization through the Enterprise Manager Preferred Credentials (Node).
 See "Preferred Credentials" on page 1-25.

 Select Edit Web Server from the context-sensitive menu to display the Edit Web Server General Page.
 Information displayed pertaining to the selected web server includes: